-"Most people believe that a small space means you need to use small furniture—that’s simply not the case," said Brent.
+"Most people believe that a small space means you need to use small furniture—that’s simply not the case," Jeremiah Brent explains.
 "Instead, focus on scale and proportion."
-For example, "if you have tall ceilings, hang the drapes as high as possible to create the appearance of a much grander space.
-If you have shorter ceilings, use low furniture to help give the illusion of depth and create the feeling of an overall larger room."
+For example, if you have tall ceilings, hang the drapes as high as possible to create the appearance of a much grander space.
+If you have shorter ceilings, use low furniture to help give the illusion of depth and create the feeling of an overall larger room.

-"A few easy things come to mind," muses Lewis.
+"A few easy things come to mind," muses Amber Lewis.
 "Declutter, declutter, declutter.
 Then, make the most of storage [by using] pretty baskets like the below to keep things out of sight.
-Also, anchor the room with a couple of key pieces, like a piece of art or rug or furniture.
+Also, anchor the room with a couple of key pieces, like a piece of art, rug, or furniture.
 Let that be the focal point and keep the rest simple."

-"Go vertical," Tolbert told MyDomaine.
+"Go vertical," Brady Tolbert tells us.
 "A small space means that there is very little actual floor space in your room, so to combat the lack of floor space go vertical with your storage and décor."
 He recommends installing floor-to-ceiling bookshelves, which "add extra space for storage as well as a place to display some art or decor," he explains.
 "I love to keep things contained in decorative boxes or bins so that everything visually works together and feels clean."

-"[Utilize] the magic of mirrors," Berk told MyDomaine.
+"[Utilize] the magic of mirrors," Bobby Berk reveals.
 "Using a large mirror on one wall will not only help to bounce the light around the room but also to visually open up the room with its reflection.
 I love going for something with a simple frame and a round or large rectangular shape."

 She goes on to explain how darker shades actually absorb light, which blurs where walls and ceilings begin and end, making the space feel larger.
 "Another perk to having a finish that can absorb light [is that] it'll lend itself to a better nights sleep, and who doesn't want more sleep?"

-"To make a small bedroom feel larger, I try to heighten the room by hanging curtains as close to the ceiling as possible," explains Rich.
-"I love to do curtains wall-to-wall, which also makes the room appear wider and makes the tiny window appear larger.
-Sheer curtains are a great choice because they create a soft backdrop for furniture and allow light to come through which makes a room feel bigger and brighter."
+"To make a small bedroom feel larger, I try to heighten the room by hanging curtains as close to the ceiling as possible," explains Tina Rich.
+"I love to do curtains wall-to-wall, which also makes the room appear wider and makes the tiny window appear larger."
+Sheer curtains are a great choice because they create a soft backdrop for furniture and allow light to come through which makes a room feel bigger and brighter.